 A good business lawyer is both a litigator and a transactional lawyer.

-There are basically two types of lawyers; lawyers who work in courts, and lawyers who do paperwork.
+There are basically two types of lawyers; lawyers who work in court, and lawyers who do paperwork.
 The lawyers who work in courts are called litigators or trial lawyers while the people who draft a will or create a contract or handle a merger and acquisition are called transactional lawyers.
 There are some lawyers who do both.
 A good business lawyer is comfortable drafting business documents and also comfortable in the courtroom.
 They can use their experience in one arena to give them insight in the other.

 Do they have business experience?